 Lines 10 through 12.--Enter the name of the chain organization, the street address, post office box (if applicable), the home office CCN, city, state, and ZIP code.

 Line 13.--Indicate whether this FQHC is filing a consolidated cost report under CMS Pub.
 100-04, chapter 9, §30.8.
-Enter “Y” for yes or “N” for no. If yes, enter in column 2 the date the FQHC requested approval to file a consolidated cost report, in column 3 the date the contractor approved the FQHCs request to file a consolidated cost report, and in column 4 the number of FQHCs included in this consolidated cost report other than the primary FQHC.
+Enter “Y” for yes or “N” for no, in column 1.
+If yes, enter in column 2 the date the FQHC requested approval to file a consolidated cost report, in column 3 the date the contractor approved the FQHCs request to file a consolidated cost report, and in column 4 the number of FQHCs included in this consolidated cost report other than the primary FQHC.

 Line 14.--If the response to line 13 is yes, list on line 14 and its subscripts, each FQHC that is part of this consolidated cost report, excluding the FQHC listed on line 1.
 Enter in column 1 the site name, column 2 the CCN, column 3 the CBSA, column 4 the date the FQHC requested approval to file as part of a consolidated cost report, and column 5 the date the contractor approved the FQHCs request to file as part of a consolidated cost report.
 Each FQHC listed on line 14 and its subscripts must complete a separate Worksheet S-1, Part II.